 Popular Uses of the Internet

 Usage of the Internet is becoming more common due to the rapid advancement of technology and the power of globalization.
 Societies are becoming more inter-connected.
-Thoughts from different cultures are shared through the use of Internet chat rooms and web postings.
-Study results also track the most popular uses of the Internet: “this year’s study shows that email is the top task conducted online, followed by general surfing, reading News, shopping, and seeking entertainment News.”
-(Chang Joshua (2005)) It can be summarized that the Internet is now being used for common, everyday tasks that would have normally taken more time to complete.
+Thoughts from different cultures are shared through Internet chat rooms and web postings.
+Study results also track the most popular benefits of the Internet: “This year’s study shows that email is the top task conducted online, followed by general surfing, reading News, shopping, and seeking entertainment News.”
+(Chang Joshua (2005)) It can be summarized that the Internet is now used for common, everyday tasks that would have normally taken more time to complete.

 Internet